aframevr/aframe-site/src/docs/components/light.md

 ## Ambient

 Ambient lights are applied to all entities in the scene globally.
-They are defined only by the `color` attribute.
+They are defined only by the `color` property.
 And position, rotation, scale have no effect on ambient lights.

 It is recommended to have some form of ambient light such that shadowed areas